 Deborah has been linked with numerous successful ventures in a career spanning more than four decades.
 She is best-known for her appearance on the popular TV show 'Dragons Den', where 34 businesses have benefitted from more than £2 million of investment from Deborah.

 Dessislava Bell launched Zaggora Hotpants back in 2011.
 This is an innovative product, which has had over one million sales in almost 150 countries, which allows people to burn more calories while exercising.

 Amber owns My Flash Trash, a jewellery brand that focuses on charms based in London.
 She boasts Cara Delevingne and Rihanna as customers and has also been shown on the popular reality series 'Made in Chelsea'.

-Angelica founded and is now the chief editor of About Time Magazine, a publication that aims to provide inspiration to Londoners to try new things.
-She is also a freelance food writer for the Telegraph.
+Angelica was the founder and now the role of Editor-in-Chief of About Time Magazine, a news outlet that inspires those living in London to try something new.
+She also writes on a freelance basis about food for The Telegraph.

 Martha Lane Fox